A Neuro-Symbolic Framework for Accountability in Public-Sector AI: Introduction

-Over the past few years, government service delivery has come under increasing strain.
-Economic instability, rising living costs, and global supply disruptions have driven more households to seek public assistance programs such as food benefits and childcare support~\cite{denvir1975controlling}.
-At the same time, administrative budgets and staffing capacity have not kept pace with demand.
-Facing higher workloads with fewer resources, agencies have increasingly turned toward automation to maintain service delivery~\cite{leslie_understanding_2019}.
-The rapid advancement of artificial intelligence and machine learning has accelerated this shift, encouraging the adoption of automated decision systems with the promise of efficiency and consistency~\cite{citron_technological_2008}.

-However, integrating machine learning into public-benefit decision making introduces serious risks~\cite{bednarz_automated_2023}.
-Advanced predictive systems are often opaque, making it difficult or impossible to understand how eligibility decisions are reached.
+Government agencies have increasingly turned to automation to maintain service delivery~\cite{calo_automated_2021}.
+The rapid advancement of artificial intelligence and machine learning has accelerated this shift, encouraging the adoption of automated decision systems for welfare benefits with the promise of efficiency and consistency~\cite{yeung_new_2023}.
+At the same time, integrating machine learning into public-benefit decision making introduces serious risks~\cite{bednarz_automated_2023}.
+Advanced predictive systems are often opaque, making it difficult or even impossible to understand how eligibility decisions are made.
 Decisions that cannot be explained cannot be meaningfully challenged, restricting applicants’ rights to contest errors that may deny them essential support.
-As automation expands without clear mechanisms for oversight, there is a growing concern that those most marginalized in society may be disproportionately harmed by incorrect or unreviewable determinations.